 Prescribed burn at Cleland National Park

-- The prescribed burn will start at 12pm and is likely to be completed by 6pm on Wednesday 1 November 2023.
+- The burn will commence at 10am and is expected to be complete by 5pm.

-- Cleland Wildlife Park is likely to be impacted by smoke.
+- Burnside, Beaumont, Greenhill, Hazelwood Park and Stonyfell are likely to be impacted by smoke.

 A list of planned prescribed burns is available on the DEW website.